 Uber, Lyft, and other ridesharing companies only provide commercial auto insurance coverage in NJ for specific periods.
 These include periods two and three.
 However, they do not grant full coverage for a rideshare driver during the offline phase and period one.

 When you hire an insurer, the coverage that will protect you during a mix of these periods will depend on their policies.
 While some New Jersey insurance firms only intend to cover periods 2 and 3, others include periods 1 to 3.
 But generally, it can protect you wherever there are gaps in the TNC policy’s coverage.

 Why Uber & Lyft Drivers Need Ridesharing Insurance

-Getting ride insurance is ideal because personal auto insurance policies do not cover passengers’ transport from one destination to another.
+Getting rideshare insurance in NJ is ideal because personal auto insurance policies do not cover passengers’ transport from one destination to another.
 Meanwhile, employer-provided policies only cover the minimum insurance coverage and set restrictions on insurance coverage.
-For instance, Lyft and Uber driver insurance only expand extra coverage during certain periods.
+For instance, Lyft and Uber NJ insurance only expand extra coverage during certain periods.
 If you or your passengers get injured outside of the vehicle, you have to pay for expenses that you cannot afford to lose.